Antoine Hoppenot

-Antoine Laurent Hoppenot (born 23 November 1990) is a French footballer who currently plays for Hartford Athletic in the USL Championship.
+Antoine Laurent Hoppenot (born 23 November 1990) is a French former footballer.

 Career

 College and amateur

 Hoppenot played college soccer at Princeton University between 2008 and 2011.
 During his time at Princeton, Hoppenot was named First-Team All-Ivy in 2011, Ivy League Player of the Year, semi-finalist for the Hermann Trophy, second-team NSCAA All-America, third-team College Soccer News All-America, first-team All-Ivy and first-team All-Region in 2010, first-team All-Ivy League and third-team All-Region by the NSCAA in 2009, and second-team All-Ivy in 2008.

 During his time at college, Hoppenot also played for USL Premier Development League club Central Jersey Spartans between 2010 and 2011.

 Professional

 Philadelphia Union

 Philadelphia Union selected Hoppenot in the third round (No. 51 overall) of the 2012 MLS Supplemental Draft.

 Hoppenot made his debut as a substitute during a 1–0 win against Columbus Crew on 14 April 2012.

 Hoppenot was sent on loan to USL Pro club Harrisburg City Islanders on 20 April.
 He remained a Union player through 2015 with frequent loans to Harrisburg City.